-SI.
-No. Particulars Compliance Status (Yes/No/NA) Observations/ Remarks by PCS 5.
+Sr. No Particulars Compliance Status (Yes/No/NA) Observations/ remarks by PCS 5.
 Details related to Subsidiaries of listed entities have been examined w.r.t: (a) Identification of material subsidiary companies. (b) Disclosure requirement of material as well as other subsidiaries.
-Not applicable Not applicable The listed entity does not have any subsidiaries as on 31.03.2023 6.
-Preservation of Documents: The listed entity is preserving and maintaining records as prescribed under SEBI Regulations and disposal of records as per Policy of Preservation of Documents and Archival policy prescribed under SEBI LODR Regulations, 2015.
-Yes All policies specified in this sub-point were duly adopted during the FY 2022-23.
+Not applicable The listed entity does not have any material subsidiary as on 31.03.2024.
+6. Preservation of Documents: The listed entity is preserving and maintaining records as prescribed under SEBI Regulations and disposal of records as per Policy of Preservation of Documents and Archival policy prescribed under SEBI LODR Regulations, 2015.
+Yes All policies specified in this sub- point were duly adopted during the FY 2023-24.
 7. Performance Evaluation: The listed entity has conducted performance evaluation of the Board, Independent Directors, and the Committees at the start of every financial year / during the financial year as prescribed in SEBI Regulations.
-Yes NIL 8.
-Related Party Transactions: (a) The listed entity has obtained prior approval of Audit Committee for all Related party transactions. (b) In case no prior approval obtained, the listed entity shall provide detailed reasons along with confirmation whether the transactions were subsequently approved / ratified / rejected by the Audit committee.
-Yes Not applicable NIL All related party transactions entered into by the listed entity during the Review Period were duly approved by the Audit Committee.
+Yes 8.
+Related Party Transactions: (a) The listed entity has obtained prior approval of Audit Committee for all Related Party Transactions. (b) In case no prior approval obtained, the listed entity shall provide detailed reasons along with confirmation whether the transactions were subsequently approved / ratified / rejected by the Audit Committee.
+All related party transactions entered into by the listed entity during the Review Period were duly approved by the Audit Committee.
 9. Disclosure of events or information: The listed entity has provided all the required disclosure(s) under Regulation 30 along with Schedule III of SEBI LODR Regulations, 2015 within the time limits prescribed thereunder.
-Yes NIL 10.
-Prohibition of Insider Trading: The listed entity is in compliance with Regulation 3(5) & 3(6) of SEBI (Prohibition of Insider Trading) Regulations, 2015.
-Yes NIL
+No The listed entity had received the Show Cause Notice under Section 148 of the Companies Act, 2013 from the Cost Audit Branch of the Ministry of Corporate Affairs dated December 29, 2023 regarding applicability of Cost Audit for the financial years 2018-19 and 2019-20.
+The same was not intimated to the stock exchange pursuant to sub-clause 20 of Para A of Schedule III read with Regulation 30.
+10. Prohibition of Insider Trading: The listed entity is in compliance with Regulation 3(5) & 3(6) of SEBI (Prohibition of Insider Trading) Regulations, 2015.
+Yes 11.
+Actions taken by SEBI or Stock Exchange(s), if any: No Actions taken against the listed entity / its promoters / directors/ subsidiaries either by SEBI or by Stock Exchanges (including under the Standard Operating Procedures issued by SEBI through various circulars) under SEBI Regulations and circulars/ guidelines issued thereunder.
+Yes